 How do I apply periodization to my riding / training?

 The simplest way to devise your own periodized plan is to calculate the number of weeks prior to your big goal race.
 Once you know how many weeks you have remaining to your goal race, subtract 4 weeks and divide that number by 4.
 This number will be the number of weeks you should spend in each of the 4 mesocycles.
 For example if you have 20 weeks remaining to you’re your race, subtract 4 and divide by 4.
-This therefore gives you 4 weeks of focussed training in each of the 4 mesocycles.
+This therefore gives you 4 weeks of focused training in each of the 4 mesocycles.
 The reason I recommend dividing by 4 is so that you are able to include a rest week between each of the specific phases.
 The structure of your plan will therefore look like the following:

 What is the objective and features of each mesocycle?